 Palmetto Bluff is a 20,000-acre property, surrounded by water on three sides: the May River to the north and northeast, the Cooper River to the east and southeast, and the New River to the south and southwest.
 After nearly 25 years of admirable stewardship, the new owners of Palmetto Bluff, South Street Partners, are requesting changes to the development agreement that mark a clear departure from the original vision and core values of Palmetto Bluff as a high quality, environmentally sensitive community.

 In 1998, Palmetto Bluff was annexed into the Town of Bluffton.
 Along with this significant increase in land mass, the Town of Bluffton obtained commitments in the original development agreement that protected water quality and left much of the property in managed forest.
 Specifically, the agreement strictly limited docks and alteration of the river shoreline, prohibited dockside fueling, and pledged to leave 5,000 acres of the property in open space.

 Changes to Agreement

-Now, South Street Partners is asking the Town Council to remove two key protections from the agreement: 1) the prohibition on dockside fueling and 2) the limitation to a single dry stack.
+South Street Partners asked the Town Council to remove two key protections from the agreement: 1) the prohibition on dockside fueling and 2) the limitation to a single dry stack.
 South Street’s vision for this site indicates a desire to convert the pristine and highly dynamic New River estuary into a highly trafficked and intensely developed fueling station.

 A 2005 marina permit for Big House/Anson could allow 186 boat slips, but South Street wants to more than double that capacity, in addition to allowing dockside fueling and a new dry stack, none of which are authorized under the existing permit.